-On the other hand, I’d like to talk to you today about making a financial decision that may also stick with you for the rest of your life.
-Bear with me here….it might sound boring.
-It is called retirement planning.
+On the other hand, I’d like to talk to you about making a financial decision that may also stick with you for the rest of your life.
+Bear with me here..
+It might sound boring, but it’s called retirement planning.

 I know, I know.
-It just doesn’t come with the same excitement as getting inked does.
-Yet, whether or not you make this decision at a young age is something that is going to stick with you for the rest of your life…. just like your tattoo.
+It isn’t as exciting as getting inked, but making this decision at a young age is something that is going to stick with you for the rest of your life…just like your tattoo.
 Let me explain.

 Retirement Planning: It’s Freakin’ Sweet

 I’m sure it took you forevs to save up for that beautiful body ink.
 It takes work.
 It takes sacrifice.
 It takes a little financial planning.
-However, did you know that the younger you start saving for retirement, the better off you’ll be?
+But, did you know that the younger you start saving for retirement, the better off you’ll be?
 For instance, you are 20 years old right now.
 If you saved just $20 every week and invested it until the time you were 65, you could have a buttload of cash to retire with.
 Over last 30 years, the stock market has had an average return of about 10%.
-The same is true over the last 100 years as well.
-At that rate, you would have almost $750,000 in your retirement account.
-Even at a more modest 8% average rate of return, you’d be looking at over $400,000.
+The same can be said for the last 100 years.
+At that rate, you would have almost $750,000 saved in your retirement account.
+Even at a modest 8% average rate of return, you’d be looking at over $400,000.
 How is that for the power of small savings (and compound interest)?!?

 I know it may not seem like a blast in a glass, but if you would have invested that $400 you spent on backstage passes to Fall Out Boy, you would have made about $29,500 by the time you were 65 – without ever adding another cent to the investment!
 So, was that crappy concert really worth $30,000?